-Can Tramadol get you high?
-Yes.
+Tramadol can get you high.
 But compared with other medications, Tramadol seems to have low abuse potential.
-In fact, Tramadol is a non-scheduled analgesic (pain killer) medication, which means that it has not been classified as a narcotic by the DEA and is viewed as a drug with minimal potential for abuse.
+In fact, Tramadol is a Schedule IV analgesic painkiller medication, which means that it is viewed as a drug with minimal potential for abuse.
 Still, products that contain tramadol hydrochloride such as Ultracet and Ultram can be addictive.

 2. Tramadol is superior for managing some withdrawal symptoms